Donation

 Be aware that your lab results can be affected by many variables, including:

-• other medications and supplements that you may be taking
+• Other medications and supplements that you may be taking

-• the amount and type of fluids you have consumed
+• The amount and type of fluids you have consumed

-• whether you have eaten before the test
+• Whether you have eaten before the test

 Before undergoing tests, consult with your doctor to make sure there are no special instructions about taking certain medications, supplements, food, or drinks.